 Canada’s 100 Best listed this west coast city’s Hawksworth Restaurant (located in the historic 1920s Rosewood Hotel Georgia) amongst its top 20 for 2019.
-Hotspot German fine-dining restaurant Bauhaus may have opened in 2015, but you can soak up the history in its venue, the former Boulder Hotel, built in 1890.
-Need more choice?
+Housed in one of Vancouver's most iconic buildings built in 1913 (the Homer Building), the Homer St Cafe & Bar offers elevated comfort food.

 There are great restaurant options in Gastown, Vancouver’s oldest neighbourhood (named after a tavern opened by John “Gassy Jack” Deighton in 1867), and delicious Asian food in Chinatown, where you’ll find some of the city’s oldest architecture.
 And a visit to Vancouver isn’t complete without a wander around Granville Island.
 Built on what were originally two tidal sandbars, Granville Island took its name from the city of Vancouver’s original name, Granville.
 It’s now home to a huge indoor public food market, dozens of unique shops, restaurants, a distillery, a brewery, a hotel and a handful of theatres.

 A relative newcomer to Western Canada’s dining scene, the is resort town of Whistler first officially welcomed visitors to Whistler Mountain in 1966.
 The Creekside area of Whistler is where the town’s original village was located, and its original pub – Dusty’s Bar & BBQ, which opened in 1965 – still has an après ski scene that’s as lively as ever.
 As Whistler grew, higher-end restaurants like Rimrock Café, Il Caminetto, Araxi Restaurant + Bar and Sushi Village sprang up to satisfy changing tastes.